 Atom Finance offers a few basic research tools and investing tools for retail traders.
-While the tools are basic when compared to paid services, they are actually quite powerful for a free service.
 Let’s take a closer look.

-The most unique aspect of Atom Finance is its financial models, which it places under a tab labeled “Sandbox.”
-With these models, you have the option to customize many of the assumptions that analysts use when calculating a target price for a stock.
+The most unique feature that Atom Finance is a suite of financial models, which it places under a tab labeled “Sandbox.”
+With these models, you can customize many of the assumptions that stock analysts use when calculating a target price for a stock.
 For example, you can modify the number of shares outstanding, the share price, and the total debt and revenue that you think a company will capture in the future.
 Based on that, Atom Finance will automatically recalculate fundamentals like enterprise value-to-EBITDA and price-to-earnings ratio.

-If you want to get really deep into modeling, you can also edit detailed fundamentals – for example, revenue, year-over-year growth percentage, and even tax rate, among around a dozen other metrics.
+If you want to get really deep into building your own financial models, you can also edit detailed fundamentals – for example, revenue, year-over-year growth percentage, and even tax rate, among around a dozen other metrics.
 Any model you create can be named and saved for future reference, which allows you to adjust expectations as new data comes in.

-While the news feed isn’t the star of the service, it’s still adequate, and you can always use Yahoo Finance if needed.
+While the news feed isn’t the star of the service, it’s still adequate.
+You can always use Yahoo Finance if you need more financial news.

-Atom Finance also has a feature it calls “X-ray,” which lets you search for mentions of companies and/or keywords across news articles, earnings call transcripts, and SEC filings.
+Atom Finance has a feature it calls “X-ray,” which is essentially a financial research search engine.
+It lets you search for mentions of companies and/or keywords across news articles, earnings call transcripts, and SEC filings.
 This can be helpful if you want to dig a little deeper into a company or its competition.

 Atom Finance lets you directly compare two or more companies.
-We were excited to review this feature although it ended up being a little disappointing.
+We were initially excited to review this feature, but it ended up being a little disappointing.
 The results are output into a table rather than displayed in a graphical form.
 You can look at a variety of fundamental metrics such as price-to-earnings ratio, revenue growth, and EBITDA, but the list of factors to compare is far from exhaustive.

 You can also use Atom Finance as a portfolio tracker.
-Strangely, though, there’s no way to enter transactions manually onto the platform.
-You have to connect a brokerage account in order to track investments.
-This also means that you cannot create a simulated portfolio and watch how it performs over time.
+You can connect one or more brokerage accounts or enter transactions manually.
+Atom Finance also lets you create a simulated portfolio and watch how it performs over time.

 Customization And Layout

 Atom Finance is highly customizable in that you have complete control over which stocks and market sectors you want to follow.
-The platform will automatically tailor your news feeds and the Hub to these stocks and sectors.
+The platform will automatically tailor your news feeds and dashboard to these stocks and sectors.